 Beale Air Force Base is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Beale Air Force Base citizens is substantially higher than the typical US community, as 33.55% of adults in Beale Air Force Base have at least a bachelor's degree.
+In terms of college education, Beale Air Force Base is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.55% of adults in Beale Air Force Base have a college degree.

 The per capita income in Beale Air Force Base in 2022 was $26,414, which is lower middle income relative to California and the nation.
 This equates to an annual income of $105,656 for a family of four.
 However, Beale Air Force Base contains both very wealthy and poor people as well.